 Tantra also means “ritual.”
-Often you will see lists of Tantric practices such as “mantra, yantra, and tantra.”
+Often you will see lists of Tantrik practices such as “mantra, yantra, and tantra.”
 Ritual is an expressive pattern.
-One of the key things to understand is that the Tantrik cosmos is expressive.
-Most Western religions and philosophies send us off on a wild goose chase after knowledge and truth.
-The Tantrik View does not subscribe to these usual notions of truth and knowing.
-What we generally think of as knowledge, in Tantra is considered the core limitation or bondage.
-So-called knowing always puts a limit on Reality.
-Tantra’s View is limitless.
-Reality is always larger than anything we call knowledge.
+One of the key things to understand is that Reality is expressive.
+Most Western religions and philosophies send us off on a wild goose chase after limited knowledge and so-called truth.
+Traditional Tantra does not subscribe to these usual notions of truth and knowing.
+What we generally think of as knowledge, in Tantra is considered a core limitation or bondage as it is only based on dualistic karmic vision.
+Tantra’s View is that wisdom is the foundation of all of Reality.
+And this wisdom always exceeds anything we call knowledge.

-You do read about knowledge and ignorance in Tantric texts.
-But these words have a different meaning.
-Knowledge means being established in non-dual experience, which in turn means that our conduct will be in tune with Nature.
-So knowledge is something we express by spontaneously acting in tune with Nature.
-Ignorance is our very limitation to a dualistic View.
-Ignorance is our root sense of separation from the world.
+Wisdom means being established in the natural state, which in turn means that our conduct will be in tune with Nature.
+So wisdom is something we express by spontaneously acting in tune with Nature.
+Ignorance is lack of access to self-knowlege and attachment to dualistic View.
+Ignorance shows up as our root sense of separation from the world.

-One of the most widely known meanings of Tantra is a weaving.
+One of the oldest known meanings of Tantra is a weaving.
+This meaning derives from the Rg Veda.
 A weaving is a homology for the Tantrik View of the cosmos as one whole cloth with every thread in contact with every other thread.
 The concept of a weaving expresses the Tantrik paradox that we are, at the same time, “threads” and the whole cloth.
 We have individual experience, but our individual experience only arises within the context of the whole cosmos.
 Another way of thinking about this is through the example of the wave and the ocean.
 A wave doesn’t take shape, make decisions, and act on its own as an individual.
 It is an expression of the whole ocean.
 We can only say where a wave begins and ends by making an arbitrary boundary.
 Yet in some sense that is hard to define, it is indeed individuated.